adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 If ``R ...`` is a record type with a field ``foo`` of type ``T`` in scope, GHC will automatically reduce an occurrence of ``FieldType "foo" (R ...)`` to ``T``.
-The type family will not reduce if the field is not in scope, or its type is higher-rank, existentially quantified or unboxed.
+The type family will not reduce if the field is not in scope, or its type is higher-rank, existentially quantified or unlifted.

 As with ``HasField`` at present, it will be permitted for users to define their own instances of ``FieldType`` to support "virtual record fields", provided they